 Parents want their children to be comfortable in the car, but it’s more important to make sure they’re safe.
 Before leaving, double-check that Baby‘s car seat is installed according to the instructions in the manual.
 If you’re not sure if the car seat is installed correctly, or you’re moving to a different size, someone at the fire station might be able to help you out with installation, though not all firefighters are trained in car seat installation.
 It can also be helpful to research the laws in any different states you’ll be traveling through.
 While some allow car seats to be forward-facing at age 1, others will require rear-facing seats until age 2, for safety reasons.
 It’s also important to make sure you have a roadside assistance plan in place in the event of an emergency, and pack an extra car charger so your phone will be ready to use at all times.

 It may be tempting to throw on a DVD or hand over the iPad, but since prolonged screen time isn’t recommended at this age, it’s a good idea to have other materials on-hand to help pass the time.
-Mess-free coloring pages, sticker books, and travel-sized magna doodles will entertain him without giving him the chance to make a mess of the car.
+Mess-free coloring pages, sticker books, and travel-sized magna doodles will entertain her without giving her the chance to make a mess of the car.

-As Baby becomes more verbal, he will likely want to spend some of the trip chatting with you.
-Encourage him to use his words as you travel by asking him to identify objects he sees out the window.
-Pack up a “reward bag” full of special toys and treats to offer him as a prize.
+As Baby becomes more verbal, she will likely want to spend some of the trip chatting with you.
+Encourage her to use her words as you travel by asking her to identify objects she sees out the window.
+Pack up a “reward bag” full of special toys and treats to offer her as a prize.